-See Me After Class Office Hours are one-on-one Zoom or phone sessions tailored to any teaching-related topic you want to talk about.
+Office Hours are one-on-one Zoom video or audio sessions tailored to any teaching-related topic you want to talk about.

 They are a chance to receive individual feedback from someone who has spent nearly two decades cutting through cliches to offer honesty, nuance, and practical advice.